-[00:53:42.0] Richard Kreitner: As Professor Rabin was saying, it's really our modern sensibility that sees any contradiction in this.
-Southern Jews sat down to Passover seders, served and cooked by their own enslaved servants.
-And the only people in that situation who were thinking about any modern echoes of the Exodus story, were the enslaved servants who saw themselves as the living inheritors of the Exodus story.
-And I believe that, to the extent that we see a contradiction in this, is because American Jews have reabsorbed that appropriation of our tradition by enslaved people in the South.
-And I think that that kind of explains why when we hear, "Let my people go," it calls to mind certain associations that would never have occurred to somebody sitting in Charleston in 1860.
+[00:54:07.1] Richard Kreitner: As Professor Rabin was saying, it's really our modern sensibility that sees any contradiction in this.
+Southern Jews sat down to Passover seders served and cooked by their own enslaved servants.
+And the only people in that situation who were thinking about any modern echoes of the Exodus story were the enslaved servants who saw themselves as the living inheritors of the Exodus story.
+And I believe that to the extent that we see a contradiction in this is because American Jews have reabsorbed that appropriation of our tradition by enslaved people in the South.
+And I think that that kind of explains why when we hear, you know, "Let my people go," it calls to mind certain associations that would never have occurred to somebody sitting in Charleston in 1860.

-[00:54:30.9] Jeffrey Rosen: Thank you so much for that.
+[00:54:56.0] Jeffrey Rosen: Thank you so much for that.
 Well, it is noon and we always end on time.
-A complex topic like this can't possibly be summed up, but I can offer no higher praise for the discussion than to say that Justice Louis Brandeis, a great Southern Jew who always is gazing over my shoulder to ensure that I'm industrious, would have been pleased with today's discussion because you both cast so much light on the complicated, urgent, and necessary story of Jews and slavery.
+A complex topic like this can't possibly be summed up, but I can offer no higher praise for the discussion than to say that Justice Louis Brandeis, a great Southern Jew who always is gazing over my shoulder to ensure that I'm industrious, would have been pleased with today's discussion because you both shed so much light on the complicated, urgent and necessary story of Jews and slavery.
 Thank you so much, Professor Shari Rabin and Richard Kreitner.
+Thank you very much.

-[00:55:07.0] Richard Kreitner: Thank you very much.
+[00:55:31.9] Shari Rabin: Thank you.

-[00:55:07.5] Shari Rabin: Thank you.
+[00:55:32.5] Richard Kreitner: This was great.